tezemi/TezDecals/README.md

 	);
 }
 ```
 This would create a decal in front of the camera, facing away from the hit surface.
 It will be generated right after it's created.
+There is also an option to pass a "DecalSource."
+This is a renderer that the decal will use exclusively for generation.
+Doing this will dramatically improve performance of the decal's creation, and can be good if you know the surface your decal will be generated on (for example, if creating a bullet hole on a wall, use the wall as the argument).